 - wages due at the death of the employee that is paid to the estate or a beneficiary

 Part-time workers, such as retired persons or students, can avoid withholding of income taxes, but not Social Security or Medicare taxes.

 A Form W-2, Wage and Tax Statement, which reports the total compensation received and the amount of tax withheld, must be sent by the employer to each employee by the end of January of the following tax year, showing the amount of both payment and withheld tax, and withheld Social Security and Medicare taxes.
 An employee can request a W-2 form if employment ends during the tax year, in which case, the employee should receive the form within the later of 30 days after either the request or the final wage payment.
 The employer sends a Form W-2 to both the employees and to the IRS.
 Withheld tax on other types of income are usually reported on Form 1099-MISC, Miscellaneous Income.

 Although employers are not required to submit the W-4 forms to the IRS, the IRS may request those forms for specific employees, who they think may be claiming too many exemptions from withholding.
-To prevent gross under withholding, the IRS may send a lock-in letter that requires the employer to limit the number of claimed exemptions for the employee.
+To prevent gross under withholding, the IRS may send a lock-in letter requiring the employer to limit the claimed exemptions for the employee.
 A $500 civil penalty may apply if there is not a reasonable basis for the number of exemptions claimed.
 If the employee supplies knowingly false information, then a $1000 criminal penalty, or even a possible jail sentence of 1 year, may be assessed, though highly unlikely.

 Claimed exemptions or withholding allowances should be changed whenever there is a change in the taxpayer's situation, such as:

 - marriage or divorce

 - the birth or adoption of a child

 - buying a new home